Press Release from Scotland Against Criminalising Communities. 5 September 2008

 - For background about detention and torture in Iraq, see the Amnesty International report Beyond Abu Ghraib: detention and torture in Iraq (pdf, March 2006) and their report Carnage and Despair (pdf, March 2008)

-- For background about corporations and torture at Abu Ghraib, see the Center for Constitutional Rights factsheet (2008)
+- For background about corporations and torture at Abu Ghraib, see the Center for Constitutional Rights factsheet (2008, no longer online)

 - For responses by GROS and the Scottish Government to questions regarding the award of the census contract to CACI, see SNP response on CACI and the Scottish census